MigOpsRepos/pg_dbms_job/README.md

-	schema_user text DEFAULT current_setting('search_path'), -- default schema used to parse the job last_date timestamp with time zone, -- date on which this job last successfully executed last_sec text, -- same as last_date (not used) this_date timestamp with time zone, -- date that this job started executing this_sec text, -- same as this_date (not used) next_date timestamp(0) with time zone NOT NULL, -- date that this job will next be executed next_sec timestamp with time zone, -- same as next_date (not used)
+	schema_user text DEFAULT current_setting('search_path'), -- default schema used to parse the job last_date timestamp with time zone, -- date on which this job last successfully executed last_sec text, -- same as last_date (not used) this_date timestamp with time zone, -- date that this job started executing, null when the job is not running this_sec text, -- same as this_date (not used) next_date timestamp(0) with time zone NOT NULL, -- date that this job will next be executed next_sec timestamp with time zone, -- same as next_date (not used)